pestrstr/421bot/README.md

 You can install all the needed dependencies just by running <br/>

 ` pip install -r requirements.txt `

+Then, download required modules for nltk by running <br/>

+` python install.py `

 # Running the Chatbot
 Run the chatbot by running the script chatbot.py